Pathoschild/smapi-mod-dump/source/Custom Tracker/readme.md

 1. **Run the game** using SMAPI.
 This will generate the mod's **config.json** file in the `Stardew Valley\Mods\CustomTracker` folder.
 2. **Exit the game** and open the **config.json** file with any text editing program.

+This mod also supports [spacechase0](https://github.com/spacechase0)'s [Generic Mod Config Menu](https://spacechase0.com/mods/stardew-valley/generic-mod-config-menu/) (GMCM).
+Users with that mod will be able to change Custom Tracker's config.json settings from Stardew's main menu.

-The available options are:
+The available settings are:

 Name | Valid settings | Description
 -----|----------------|------------
 EnableTrackersWithoutProfession | true, **false** | When set to true, the player will always be able to see forage tracker icons, even without unlocking the Tracker profession.
 ReplaceTrackersWithForageIcons | true, **false** | When set to true, the tracker icon will be replaced with an image of each forage item being tracked.
+A customizable background image will be drawn behind each icon for visibility.
 DrawBehindInterface | true, **false** | When set to true, the tracker icon will be drawn *behind* the game's interface.
 This makes it easier to see the interface, but harder to see the trackers.
+TrackerPixelScale | A positive number (default **4.0**) | The size of each pixel of the custom tracker icon is multiplied by this value.
+This includes forage icons and their background image.
+This is a [floating point number](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/floating-point-numeric-types), so decimals are allowed.

 ### Customizing the tracker icon

 CustomTracker includes the `[CP] CustomTracker` folder, which is a content pack for the mod Content Patcher.
-It loads **tracker.png** into the game and replaces the game's original tracker icon with **blank_cursor.png** to hide it.
+It loads **tracker.png** and **forage_background.png** into the game, and replaces the game's original tracker icon with **blank_cursor.png** to hide it.

-To use a different custom tracker icon, edit or replace **tracker.png** in the `[CP] CustomTracker\assets` folder.
+To modify the custom tracker icon, edit or replace **tracker.png** in the `[CP] CustomTracker\assets` folder.

+To modify the background drawn behind forage icons, edit or replace **forage_background.png** in the `[CP] CustomTracker\assets` folder.

+Note that the background image is expected to be 16 x 16 pixels.
+Backgrounds with different sizes will not center the forage icon correctly.